 Adopting a new puppy is an exciting time for pet parents!
-If you have an older dog at home, you might be wondering how to introduce the new puppy to them.
+If you have an older dog at home, you might be wondering how to introduce the new family member to them.
 Puppies don’t yet understand the ‘dog world’ as your older dog does.
-With some preparation, however, you can make the meeting a success.
-Here’s how to introduce your two furry family members to each other.
+But, with some preparation, you can make the meeting a success.
+Here’s how to introduce your new puppy to your older dog.

 Before the Introduction

 - Put away your older dog’s favourite chews and toys, to avoid territorial behaviour

 - Create spaces in your home where both dogs can get away from the other

 - Purchase separate food dishes to prevent possessive aggression

 - Ensure both dogs are up-to-date on their vaccinations

 Your older dog considers your house his house.
 In order to prevent territorial aggression, find a neutral area to introduce the new puppy to your older dog.
 Put both pets on a lead, held by two different people.
 However, let them sniff and meet each other; there’s no need to hold them tightly to your side.
 You don’t want them to feel restricted.